Leaking waste valves can be just about the nastiest issue you might be faced with as an RV owner.

 You will find 4 smaller bolts that run through the outer flanges and the actual valve portion of the dump valve.
 Remove the 4 bolts, and separate the sections so that the “T” handle and attached valve drop out of the center.

 Reassembly is easy.
+Here’s how to do it.
 The most important thing is to make sure that the new seals between the sections are in the correct position.

 Once you’ve got it all back together, rerun the water test to make sure you have solved the problem.